crillab/metrics/docs/scalpel-config.md

 Note that these files may have common formats (such as JSON, XML or CSV) or may also be the raw output of the solver.
-More details on how to retrieve relevant informations from these files are given [here](#description-of-the-data-to-extract).
+More details on how to retrieve relevant information from these files are given [here](#description-of-the-data-to-extract).

 #### Multiple Files per Experiment